interstella909/parser-text-to-database-ETL/README.md

 # text-to-database
- Import data from texto to database using Python and MySQL
+ Import data from text to database using Python and MySQL